 When New Zealand came into the British sphere of influence (as an extension of the New South Wales frontier) in the 1830s, the imperial authorities aimed to advance trade and commerce by creating stable conditions.
-Violence within and between Māori and Pākehā communities was discouraged by naval patrolling and a handful of frontier officials with scant resources.
+Violence within and between Māori and Pākehā communities was discouraged by naval patrolling and a handful of isolated officials with scant resources.

 When William Hobson arrived to establish the new colony of New Zealand in 1840, he was supported by heavily armed members of the New South Wales mounted police.
 The first officials in charge of order in the new European settlements and surrounding districts were police magistrates, who recruited teams of constables.
 This system was also imported from New South Wales, which had been founded as a convict settlement and was rigidly controlled.
 Use of military-style police was intended as a temporary measure, until a society evolved in which most people would obey most laws most of the time.

 In 1840 policing was under close scrutiny throughout the British Empire.
 The reform of London’s police in 1829 had introduced theories of policing by consent rather than by coercion.
 However, the new frontier of colonial New Zealand required British order to be imposed before it could be enforced, and police therefore operated more by force, especially towards Māori, than by consent.
 Supplemented by a small number of soldiers, they played a significant role in extending control beyond the first small coastal Pākehā settlements.

 Until 1846 police magistrates commanded local police forces in European settlements and their environs.
 They complained that they were given insufficient manpower or equipment to keep the peace.
 In 1843 Charles Robinson, a well-regarded magistrate in the Banks Peninsula town of Akaroa, arrested a notorious whaling captain named Paddy Woods.
 Woods had seized an American whaler and assaulted a constable.
 However, the arrest warrant was out of date and Woods, described as ‘lawless brutal and violent in the extreme … the constant object of terror and disquietude to both Natives and White men’, was released.2 He then sued Robinson for £1,000 for false arrest.